 The actuarial cost method used for determining the benefit obligations is the entry age normal method.
-The significant economic assumptions used were: (1) a discount rate of 7.00%; (2) a projected salary increase of 3.25% per year plus those due to longevity and promotion; and (3) a healthcare inflation assumption (non-Part B) of 6.75% in 2017, declining gradually to 4.0% in 2028 and remaining at that level thereafter.
+The significant economic assumptions used were: (1) a discount rate of 7.00%; (2) a projected salary increase of 3.25% per year plus those due to longevity and promotion; and (3) the CalPERS benefit trend rates begin at various levels depending on the current and anticipated renewals, and then are graded down to an ultimate rate of 4.0%, reflecting the expected long-term trend for the medical Consumer Price Index.